 Today, various pest insects have come to represent key problems in agricultural production, mainly due to their fast spread in various regions and their ability to inflict significant agricultural losses on valuable crops.
 These insects have drawn global attention due to their tenacity and destruction capacity:

 Fall armyworm (Spodoptera frugiperda), previously endemic in the Americas, now extends its distribution across different parts of Africa, significant parts of Asia, and specific parts of Australia.
 It causes significant damage to maize as well as other cereals, resulting in significant yield losses and subsequent economic implications (Goergen et al., 2016; Sharanabasappa et al., 2018).
 The tomato leafminer from South America, or Tuta absoluta, has spread quickly to regions involved in tomato cultivation in Europe, Africa, and Asia.
 Its potential to inflict great damage in both open-field cultivation and controlled environments, like greenhouses, makes it a significant threat to global tomato production (Desneux et al., 2010).
 The cotton bollworm or Helicoverpa armigera was originally endemic in parts of Asia and Australia; it later expanded its range and hybridized in the Americas with H. zea.
 Its invasive potential was thus increased while that of conventional methods of controlling it was reduced (Tay et al., 2013).
-The cotton mealybug (Phenacoccus solenopsis) infests various host crops and poses enormous challenges to cotton growers in countries like India and Pakistan.
+The cotton mealybug (Phenacoccus solenopsis) (For insect nomenclature, the scientific names have to be followed by the author's family name and the year, when they are first mentioned) infests various host crops and poses enormous challenges to cotton growers in countries like India and Pakistan.
 Its population explosion is often driven by the collapse of natural enemies, which generally occurs through the overuse of chemical pesticides (Hodgson et al., 2008).

 Economic and Ecological Impacts

 The damage that emerging pests inflict on the economy amounts to enormous losses.
 The fall armyworm pest is responsible for nearly USD 2.5-6.2 billion of agricultural losses each year in African farming sectors (Day et al., 2017).
+Add more information about losses caused by other cited pests (The tomato leafminer, Helicoverpa armigera,…).
 The pests create substantial monetary damage to crops but also disrupt ecological systems by reducing biodiversity and making farmers dependent on chemical pesticides which deteriorates long-term environmental sustainability (Lu et al., 2012).

 Challenges in Management